dixie-chick/Kickstarter_Analysis/README.md

 ## How do launch dates and funding goals affect successful Kickstarter fundraising campgains?
 The purpose of this project is to compare launch dates, outcomes based on goals, and provide a reccomendation for a successful theater/play campaign.
 ## Analysis & Challenges
+- Limitations: only pulling from one source can limit data
+- Unrefined Categories
+- Location can determine success, do we have a hotspot map?

 ## What was found?